Vue vs React – Pick the Ideal One for Your Project

 When we compare the learning curves of Vue and React, we can clearly see how they differ from one another.
 Learning JavaScript libraries like React or Angular can take time and effort.
 Regretfully, not all technologies navigate the process with equal ease.

-It takes only a few hours to less than a week to master Vue, which is the most straightforward JavaScript framework.
+It takes only a few hours to less than a week to master Vue.
+It is the most straightforward JavaScript framework.
 It is necessary to have programming knowledge of JavaScript and ES6.
 The documentation for Vue is clear and concise.
-Those with prior JavaScript skills can also quickly learn React, which facilitates team building.
+Those with prior JavaScript skills can also quickly learn React.
+React facilitates team building.
 More complicated features, however, could be challenging for inexperienced developers to implement.
 Only versions subsequent to 16.0 are up to date.

 Flexibility and Extensibility: Vue vs React